 4. Go Vintage

-Guidebooks and hiking books are another great resource for finding less popular trails.
+Guidebooks and hiking books are other great resources for finding less popular trails.
 Check libraries and used bookstores for older books about the areas you’re interested in.
 These older books often have hidden gems that may have fallen off the radar.
 Compare the provided information to current topo maps to make sure there haven’t been major reroutes, and call the relevant land manager to make sure there’s still road access.

 5. Go Farther